 One of the most common mistakes that French learners make is incorrectly assigning genders to nouns.
 Here are a few tips to avoid this pitfall with cinéma and other words:

-• Learn the gender with the word: When learning a new French noun, always memorize it with its definite article (le or la).
+- Learn the gender with the word: When learning a new French noun, always memorize it with its definite article (le or la).
 This will help you internalize the gender from the start.
-For instance, learn le cinéma as a single unit.
+Take this case: learn le cinéma as a single unit.

 Example of an incorrect usage: